Skip to main content

 FLUSH PRIVILEGES;

-Error: "Access Denied to Folder var/"
+Error: "Access Denied to var/ Folder"

 sudo chmod -R 755 /var/www/magento/var/ /var/www/magento/pub/

-FAQs In-depth
+In-depth FAQ

 1. Can I install Magento 2 without Composer?